What Heavy Haul Trucking Is and Why It’s Important

 • Type of freight

-• Special lights: Rotating LED lights required by some states
+• Special lights: Rotating LED lights are required by some states

-• Safety flags: Neon orange or red flags on corners of vehicle
+• Safety flags: Neon orange or red flags on the corners of the vehicle

 • Banners: “Oversized Load” banners on front and back of vehicle